When you’ve worked hard to save up for a holiday abroad, spending money while you’re away might not be the first thing you think about.

 Tip: Check if your existing bank offers 0% fees for international purchases, as this may be the best bank card to use abroad since you won’t need to open any new accounts elsewhere.

-Wise - Wise charges between £1.03 and £1.90 for every €250 you send, spend or withdraw abroad.
-Although this isn’t free, comparable rates for other major banks are far higher according to a comparison table found on the Wise website.
+Wise – Wise charges small variable fees depending on how you use your account (sending money, spending, or withdrawing cash abroad).
+Although this isn’t free, many traditional banks are often more expensive due to foreign transaction fees and exchange rate markups.
 There are also other benefits that may make a Wise account more suitable for your needs.
 For instance, the ability to connect to Apple Pay.

 Travel Credit Cards & Debit Cards